big12 mbb 2025 26

 1. HOUSTON

-Coach Kelvin Sampson’s Cougars are the heavy fan favorite to win their third straight Big 12 championship and a team that is frequently mentioned in conversations about a potential national title.
+Coach Kelvin Sampson’s Cougars are the heavy fan favorite to win their third straight Big 12 championship.
 Counting Big 12 Tournament games, Houston is 39-5 in conference play over the last two seasons.
 All-Big 12 guard Milos Uzan (11.4 points per game last season) will be joined in the backcourt by another returning double-digit scorer in Emanuel Sharp.
-Big 12 Defensive Player of the Year Joseph Tugler also returns and the Cougars added an elite recruit in freshman Chris Cenac Jr.
+Big 12 Defensive Player of the Year Joseph Tugler also returns and the Cougars added an elite recruit in freshman Chris Cenac Jr. Brand Fit Over Fame.

 2. KANSAS

 The Jayhawks used to dominate the Big 12, but that hasn’t been the case in the last few seasons.
-Kansas finished sixth in the conference in 2025 and fifth in 2024.
 Veteran coach Bill Self will by trying to get the Jayhawks back to the top of the pack and that task got a little easier when five-star freshman Darryn Peterson, a likely lottery pick in the 2026 NBA Draft, arrived on campus.

 3. TEXAS TECH